xbeat/Glitch-Community/CONTRIBUTING.md

 Please note we have a [code of conduct](https://glitch.com/edit/#!/community?path=CODE_OF_CONDUCT.md), please follow it in all your interactions with the project and the denizens thereof.

+We also having a [style guide](https://glitch.com/edit/#!/community?path=STYLE.md) discussing our coding conventions, styles, and goals.

 Contribution Mission
 --------------------
 Anyone in our community can feel welcome and supported in submitting improvements, fixes, and ideas to this Glitch community site.